tplisson/hcta/objectives/section9/README.md

   }
 }
 ```
 ### Terraform Cloud Organisations

 Organizations are a shared space for one or more teams to collaborate on workspaces.

 ### Terraform Cloud Users

 Each user can be part of one or more teams, which are granted permissions on workspaces within an organization.
 A user can be a member of multiple organizations.

 ### Terraform Cloud Teams

+Documentation
 https://developer.hashicorp.com/terraform/cloud-docs/users-teams-organizations/teams

 Teams are groups of Terraform Cloud users within an organization.